SagarAgrawal08/OnlineBookStrore_Project/README.md

 # OnlineBookStrore_Project
-This is a Online Book Store Management Project in PostgreSQL.
+This is a Online Book Store Project in PostgreSQL with Basic and Advance Queries.